-Gannon Athletics 10th in Division II Learfield Directors’ Cup Standings After Winter Season
+Gannon Athletics 6th in Division II Learfield Directors’ Cup Standings After Winter Season

 General | 4/2/2026 10:00:00 AM

-CLEVELAND, Ohio – Gannon University continued its rise among the nation's top Division II athletic programs, placing 10th overall in the final winter standings of the Learfield Directors' Cup.
+CLEVELAND, Ohio – Gannon University continued its rise among the nation's top Division II athletic programs, placing sixth overall in the final winter standings of the Learfield Directors' Cup.
 The Learfield Cup standings were released by the National Association of Collegiate Directors of Athletics (NACDA) today.

 The Learfield Directors' Cup evaluates institutional success by awarding points based on finishes in NCAA Championships.
 Standings are released following the fall, winter, and spring seasons, with the overall champion crowned at the conclusion of the academic year.